devleaks/cockpitdecks-docs/docs/Extending/Web Decks.md

 ![[webdeck-a321.png]]

 Pay attention to the center lower annunciator, lightly white-framed.
 They are produced by Cockpitdecks and reflect the status of Toliss' annunciators.

+If buttons have been created for other, physical decks, designing the entire overhead panel is a matter of:

+1. using Deck Designer to spot all annunciators, encoders, buttons, etc. and NAME them.
+2. copy/pasting button deck definitions and renaming the button index to the above name.

+Nothing more.
+Nothing less.

+You can then hang a touchscreen over your head and display the above web page full screen.

+Cost: 1 touch screen, glue.
+Protection helmet optional, depending on your trust in the glue.

+You can consider web decks as live, interactive, responsive images.
+You can press buttons on the image, Cockpitdecks will adjust the image and its overlays to reflect X-Plane status.

+Taxi safely.